Lopatushka/IC50_Perkin/README.md

 # IC50_Perkin
+Author: Lopatukhina Elena

-This code is to process cytotoxicity assays by drc package.
+Description: This code is to process cytotoxicity assays by drc package.